The History of the Family of Haberdashers’ Monmouth Schools

 The elementary and Pontypool schools were transferred to the County Council in 1940 and 1955 respectively, leaving only Monmouth School and Haberdashers’ Monmouth School for Girls in the foundation.
 The two schools acquired Direct Grant status in 1946, and their finances improved from the 1950’s, partly as a result of the Company’s decision gradually to sell off the New Cross estate.
 The Schools became Independent in 1976.
 In 1997, Haberdashers’ Agincourt School joined the family as a pre-prep school for girls and boys.

 The endowment from the William Jones Foundation enables the Schools to continue to improve their facilities, and offer an excellent education whilst ensuring very competitive fees.
 The Haberdashers’ Company takes a great interest in its schools and the Master and other members visit the schools regularly, on Deputation days, Speech Days and other important occasions.
 The Master is an ex officio member of each Governing committee.
-The Company provides a wide range of scholarships, including Travel scholarships, bursaries and its own Assisted Places scheme.
+The Company provides a wide range of scholarships, including Travel scholarships and bursaries.
 In special cases, financial assistance is available to enable past pupils to continue their university studies.